Degree-corrected distribution-free model for community detection in weighted networks: Introduction

 (a) DCDFM models weighted networks by allowing nodes within the same community to have different expectation degrees.
 Though the WSBM developed in \cite{palowitch2018significance} also considers node heterogeneity, it requires all elements of connectivity matrix to be nonnegative, and fitting it by spectral clustering is challenging.
 Our DCDFM inherits the advantages of DFM such that it has no constraint on distribution of adjacency matrix, allows connectivity matrix to have negative entries, and allows applying the idea of spectral clustering to fit it.
 Meanwhile, as an extension of DFM, similar as the relationship between SBM and DCSBM, nodes within the same community can have different expectation degrees under our DCDFM, and this ensures that DCDFM can model real-world weighted networks in which nodes have various degrees.

 (b) To fit DCDFM, an efficient spectral clustering algorithm called nDFA is designed.
 We build theoretical framework on consistent estimation for the proposed algorithm under DCDFM.
-Our theoretical results under DCDFM are general for the distribution-free property.
+Benefited from the distribution-free property of DCDFM, our theoretical results under DCDFM are general.
 Especially, when DCDFM reduces to DFM, our theoretical results are consistent with those under DFM.
 When DCDFM degenerates to DCSBM, our results also match classical results under DCSBM.
-In Section \ref{ExperimentalStud}, we compare nDFA with the un-corrected algorithm developed in \cite{qing2021DFM} on both simulated and some real world networks, and numerical results show the advantage of introducing node heterogeneity to model real-world weighted networks.
+Numerical results of both simulated and real-world networks show the advantage of introducing node heterogeneity to model weighted networks.

+(c) To measure performances of different methods on real-world weighted network with unknown information on nodes labels, we propose a general modularity as an extension of classical Newman's modularity \cite{newman2006modularity}.
+For weighted network in which all edge weights are nonnegative, the general modularity is exactly the Newman's modularity.
+For weighted network in which some edge weights are negative, the general modularity considers negative edge weights.
+Numerical results on simulated network generated under DCDFM for different distributions, and empirical un-weighted and weighted networks with known ground-truth nodes labels support the effectiveness of the general modularity.
+By using two community-oriented topological measures introduced in \cite{orman2012comparative}, we find that the modularity is effective and our nDFA returns reasonable community partition for real-world weighted networks with unknown ground-truth nodes labels.

 \textbf{\textit{Notations.}} We take the following general notations in this paper.
-For any positive integer $m$, let $[m]:= \{1,2,\ldots,m\}$.
+For any positive integer $m$, let $[m]:= \{1,2,\ldots,m\}$ and $I_{m}$ be the $m\times m$ identity matrix.
 For a vector $x$, $\|x\|_{q}$ denotes its $l_{q}$-norm. $M'$ is the transpose of the matrix $M$, and $\|M\|$ denotes the spectral norm, $\|M\|_{F}$ denotes the Frobenius norm, and $\|M\|_{0}$ denotes the $l_{0}$ norm by counting the number of nonzero entries in $M$.
 For convenience, when we say ``leading eigenvalues'' or ``leading eigenvectors'', we are comparing the \emph{magnitudes} of the eigenvalues and their respective eigenvectors with unit-norm.
-Let $\lambda_{k}(M)$ be the $k$-th leading eigenvalue of matrix $M$ $M(i,:)$ and $M(:,j)$ denote the $i$-th row and the $j$-th column of matrix $M$, respectively. $M(S,:)$ denotes the rows in the index sets $S$ of matrix $M$. $\mathrm{rank}(M)$ denotes the rank of matrix $M$.
-Let $S_{m}$ be the set of all permutations of $\{1,2,\ldots, m\}$.
+Let $\lambda_{k}(M)$ be the $k$-th leading eigenvalue of matrix $M$. $M(i,:)$ and $M(:,j)$ denote the $i$-th row and the $j$-th column of matrix $M$, respectively. $M(S,:)$ denotes the rows in the index sets $S$ of matrix $M$. $\mathrm{rank}(M)$ denotes the rank of matrix $M$.